YomikoR/VapourSynth-ICCConvert/README.md

 Some details to clarify:
 - In Linux with colord, the colord module should be compiled into a shared library, whose relative path will be used.
 Therefore, place `libiccc_colord.so` in the same directory of `libiccc.so`, and do not change its name.

-- In Windows with ImageMagick, the ImageMagick module should be compiled into a shared library, whose relative path will be used.
-I did a lazy modification that only changed the ending characters, so it should be always named `xxx_magick.dll` if the main `iccc` plugin is named `xxx.dll`.
-If this `_magick.dll` is missing, the plugin simply won't register the corresponding functions, so that they won't be visible by VapourSynth.
-For manual compilation, the `_magick.dll` consists of source files in the `magick` folder.